A banquet, not a buffet: An outline of biblical historyWritten by Subby Szterszky

 The destruction of Jerusalem was the most traumatic event in Israel’s history, and Lamentations is an intense, poetic outpouring of grief in response to it.
 However, life in the Exile would go on.
 The prophet Ezekiel, living in the Babylonian hinterland by the Chebar canal, received a series of imaginative visions that have puzzled Jewish and Christian readers through the centuries.
 The gist of these visions was to urge the Jewish exiles, as well as those still in Judah, to turn from their sin and stay faithful to God, trusting his promise to return them to their land and restore their fortunes.

 In contrast to Ezekiel, Daniel was a young exile living in the capital city and moving among the social elite.
 He rose through the ranks and became an adviser to several kings over a long career, from Nebuchadnezzar to Cyrus the Persian, who conquered Babylon in 539 BC.
 Through it all, Daniel remained true to God and received dreams and visions about God’s broader plans for the nations of the ancient world, culminating in the everlasting Messianic kingdom.
-As with Ezekiel, these visions are highly symbolic and difficult to interpret, calling for a fair degree of humility on the part of the reader.
+As with Ezekiel, these visions are symbolic and difficult to interpret, calling for humility on the part of the reader.

 The story of Esther takes place several decades after the Persian conquest of Babylon, around 480-465 BC, during the reign of Xerxes I, called Ahasuerus in the Bible.
 This was at the height of the Persian Empire, and Esther was part of a Jewish community that had stayed behind in the capital city of Susa rather than returning from the Exile.
 Through a remarkable series of events orchestrated by God behind the scenes, Esther becomes queen and saves her people from the genocidal plans of a royal adviser, thereby ensuring that God’s promised redeemer would come into the world.